mantil-io/go-lambda-examples/guide/README.md

 named `/aws/lambda/[function-name]`.
 Into that group, each Lambda initialization creates a new log stream.
 Function initialization happens on first invoke after that execution environment lives for some time.
-This scripts finds the last stream name for our function log group and then lists logs in that stream.
+This script finds the last stream name for our function log group and then lists logs in that stream.
 Line 6 executes *describe-log-streams* which list all log streams in the log group in JSON array.
-We use jq tool here to select only *logStreamName* attribute, `tail -n 1` returns last line from the list of all streams.
+We use jq tool here to select only *logStreamName* attribute, `tail -n 1` returns the last line from the list of all streams.
 Now when we have *stream_name* we can call get-log-events for that stream in line 10.
 Again we use jq to reformat JSON into the table.

 These logs show only Lambda execution environment stats.
-Put some `log.Printf(...)` lines into the handler Go code, and you will find them into the logs.
+Put some `log.Printf(...)` lines into the handler Go code, and you will find them in the logs.
 Any output from the handler binary will be available in Cloudwatch logs.

 ### Cleanup